 Do You Fully Understand What Jurisdiction Is and What It Means for Your Personal Injury Action?

 Jurisdiction may not be one of the most exciting areas of the Florida legal system.
-However, I urge you to read on nevertheless.
+However, we urge you to read on nevertheless.
 Believe it or not, jurisdiction is one of the most important aspects of your personal injury action.
 Jurisdiction is commonly split up into the following categories:

 - Personal Jurisdiction and